opencog/sensory/DesignLearn-A.md

 ***completely different***.

 ### Recursion
-The jigsaw-based approach above is resursive.
+The jigsaw-based approach above is recursive.
 Once I've created clusters of jigsaws, I can create new overlay networks (out of the jigsaw pieces, instead of pair-wise edges), and then repeat the process.
 The resulting pieces are more complex, more abstract.
 This recursive